Jesus, in the famous poem "Footprints in the Sand", says, "The times when you have seen only one set of footprints is when I carried you."

-One of the misconceptions about my online community, The Lasting Supper, that I feel I'm constantly needing to correct is that it is full of vindictive victims, a wailing wall of woe-is-me, a bath of bitterness, or a coven of complainers and whiners.
+One of the misconceptions about people who are deconstructing is that it is full of vindictive victims, a wailing wall of woe-is-me, a bath of bitterness, or a coven of complainers and whiners.

 My desire is to turn this possibility into an inevitability.

 So the answer is NO!

 Recovering from religion does NOT always have to be so morose.
 You can be happy, even following the worst abuses, or even in the midst of the most burning questions and profound confusions.